 How to Transfer Colleges: Questions to Ask Before Making Your Decision

 If you’ve thought about transferring colleges, you’re not alone.
-According to a 2015 National Student Clearinghouse Research Center study, up to 42.7% of students enroll in more than one institution before completing their bachelor's degree.
+According to a 2022 data update to a National Student Clearinghouse Research Center study, up to 42.7% of students enroll in more than one institution before completing their bachelor's degree.

-Whether you want to enroll at a more affordable university or change your degree program or advance from an associate to a bachelor's degree program, attending a different college can be a big decision — but it can also be a better one.
-Many institutions are well prepared to handle transfer students and their needs.
+Whether you want to enroll at a more affordable university, change your degree program or advance from an associate to a bachelor's degree program, attending a different college can be a big decision — but it might be the right choice for you.

 Are There Benefits to Transferring Colleges?

 There are significant factors to consider as a transfer student, from program availability to cost.
 If your current program isn't what you hoped for — or if you’ve decided to change majors — then transferring to a different college could make a lot of sense.